 Our new Group Sustainability Office will further drive our sustainability roadmap looking forward which is aligned to what is important to our stakeholders including clients, employees and wider society as well as governmental and non-governmental organisations (NGOs).
 To balance between differing interests, we will continuously engage in a constructive dialogue with our stakeholders.
 We anticipate that there has never been a more pressing need for a collaborative approach to global challenges and that the sustainability risks and opportunities ahead of us are highly connected.

 Our fiduciary responsibility and approach to Sustainable Finance

 The asset management industry plays an increasingly important role in society, including making the financial system more sustainable.
-This means integrating ESG and long-term-sustainability issues such as climate risk into investment strategy, risk management, asset allocation, governance and stewardship activities.
-Financial regulators around the world are increasingly focusing on financial institutions' capabilities, preparation and actions to manage climate change and broader sustainability risks.
-In Europe, sustainable finance will be given added impetus thanks to the European Commission's Sustainable Finance Action Plan (SFAP).
-One of the aims of the EU SFAP is to divert capital towards sustainable activities to reach the EU's energy and climate goals by 2030.
-We will provide further details on our role in SFAP in section 6.5.1 “European Commission’s Sustainable Finance Action Plan”.
+This means integrating ESG and long-term-sustainability topics such as climate risk into investment strategy, risk management, asset allocation, governance and stewardship activities.
+Financial regulators around the world are to a greater extent focusing on financial institutions' capabilities, preparation and actions to manage climate change and other material sustainability risks.

 Our financial performance depends particularly on the ability to develop, market and successfully manage new attractive investment products and services.
 The development and introduction of new products and services requires continued innovation on our part and may require significant time and resources as well as ongoing support and investment.
 If our products are unsuitable or inappropriate for our clients or the target market, we could face potential liability towards them.